 Hundreds of people lined the streets for the Queen's first visit to the cathedral.

-Retired England footballer Jimmy Armfield, a lay canon at the cathedral, said the service was "very moving".'Overwhelming ceremony'
+Retired England footballer Jimmy Armfield, a lay canon at the cathedral, said the service was "very moving".

 The Blackpool FC legend said the choir and organist had "done Blackburn proud".